 17) Group loss relief

-Offsetting of losses between group companies will be granted only where the surrendering company and the claimant company are part of the same group for the whole of the tax year and interest participation rate between the two companies is more than 75%.
+Offsetting of losses between group companies is granted where interest participation rate between the two companies is more than 75%.

 In the case where a subsidiary company is incorporated by its parent company during a specific tax year, the subsidiary company will be considered as being a member of the group for the whole tax year and therefore will be able to claim group relief for that tax year.

 Group loss relief is also applied between Cyprus and EU companies.